Apple simple syrup is as easy as apple pie! Made with fresh apples, cinnamon and cloves, this cocktail syrup mixes deliciously into drinks.

 You can use a little bit of this syrup instead of apple cider or apple juice to make an apple Moscow mule.

 Another great way is to use it on food treats.
 Drizzle it over apple cider pancakes or apple turnovers for a delicious breakfast.
+It would also be so good over top of apple pie or an apple crumble tart.

 You can also bottle it up in glass jars and give it as a gift.
 It makes a great hostess gift or Christmas present for the cocktail lover in your life.